RobDWaller/code101/README.md

 }
 ```

-If you save this file and refresh the page you'll see the stylings applied.
+Once you have made the additions to your `style.css` file you can save the file and refresh your browser.
+You will now see the new styles applied to your blog title.

 Next we want to edit the H2 element and the blog post elements.